kmcdevops/movie-analyzer-kmc/README.md

 A comprehensive full-stack movie review application with sentiment analysis capabilities, designed for demonstrating modern DevOps practices, microservices architecture, and Kubernetes/Docker deployment strategies.

-## 🎬 Overview

-Movie Analyzer is a multi-service application that allows users to browse movies, submit reviews, and automatically analyze sentiment using machine learning.
-The application showcases modern web development practices with Spring Boot, React, Python Flask, and PostgreSQL, all containerized and ready for Kubernetes/Docker deployment.

 ### Key Features

 - **Movie Reviews**: Browse and submit reviews for 6 popular movies